 When Aung San Suu Kyi decided to take an active role in her country’s politics, she created the National League of Democracy in the hopes that she could achieve a democratic transition that would save Myanmar from the military’s ineptitude.
 However, from the moment she set foot in politics, the military regime has gone out of its way to make her life impossible.
 Besides imprisoning her for decades, they have passed a constitutional reform that blocks Suu out of any true political dialogues.
-These constitutional barriers not only prevent her from becoming President, but make it virtually impossible for her and her party to make any changes without the approval of the military.
+These constitutional barriers not only prevented her from becoming President, but made it virtually impossible for her and her party to make any changes without the approval of the military.

 National League for Democracy

 When Suu witnessed the aggressions and injustices perpetrated by the military regime during the 8888 Uprising, she stepped up and co-founded the National League for Democracy (NLD) as a path to democratization.
 Her partners were Aung Gyi and Tim Oo, and together they advocated for constitutional reform and national reconciliation in times of severe military repression and extreme internal conflicts.
 The party, of generally center-left ideology, is also based on the teachings of Theravada Buddhism.
 Years after it was founded, when Suu was asked in 1996 to talk about the founding principle of NLD, she explained “it is metta.
 Rest assured that if we were to lose this metta, the whole democratic party would disintegrate.”
 In Burmese Buddhism, metta is one of the “Divine Abidings” that can be achieved through meditation, and it means benevolence; genuinely wishing the welfare of others.